huggingface/evaluate/measurements/label_distribution/README.md

 - evaluate
 - measurement
 description: >-
-  Returns the label distribution of the input data.
+  Returns the label distribution and skew of the input data.
 ---

 # Measurement Card for Label Distribution